-Influencer marketing is one of the fastest growing online industries, expected to hit the $10 billion mark by 2020.
+Influencer marketing is one of the fastest-growing online industries.
 About 72% of brands appear to be dedicating a large portion of their marketing budgets to influencers and you should too.

-Successful influencers appear to be making $80,000 and even more and some charge thousands for a simple post.
+The average influencer appears to be earning between $30k to $100k per year.
+And there are super successful influencers who are making $250k for a single post!
 However, don’t let this scare you.
-There’s still an opportunity to make most of your budget.
+There’s still an opportunity to make the most of your budget.
 You only need to find the right influencer, who’s perfect for your business and target audience.

 First Understand Your Own Target Audience

-You must understand your own target audience before you can move to select an influencer.
+You must understand your own target audience before you can move to selecting an influencer.

 It is a lengthy but very important process.
 You must know where to find your audience so that you can identify the right influencer.